-If we look at history, marijuana wax use dates back to the 1970s, when a small group of marijuana users developed the technique.
-Due to the advent of superior extraction methods in recent years, it has become a widespread hype among marijuana users, especially high school seniors and college students.
+If we look at history, marijuana wax use dates back to the 1970s when a small group of pot users first developed the technique.
+With the advent of superior marijuana concentrates and oil extraction methods in recent years, this dangerous activity has gained popularity among users, especially high school seniors and college students.
 Let’s find out more about what it means to dab weed and the dangers of this method of use.

 How Does Dabbing Work?